-Stanley Ipkiss (Jim Carrey) is a bank clerk that is an incredibly nice man.
-Unfortunately, he is too nice for his own good and is a pushover when it comes to confrontations.
-After one of the worst days of his life, he finds a mask that depicts Loki, the Norse night god of mischief.
-Now, when he puts it on, he becomes his inner, self: a cartoon romantic wild man.
-However, a small time crime boss, Dorian Tyrel (Peter Greene), comes across this character dubbed "The Mask" by the media.
-After Ipkiss's alter ego indirectly kills his friend in crime, Tyrel now wants this green-faced goon destroyed.Written by
+Timid bank clerk, Stanley Ipkiss (Jim Carrey).
+Unfortunately, he's too gentle, and is unable to handle confrontations.
+After one of the worst days, he finds a mask which depicts Loki, the Norse god of mischief.
+When he puts it on, he becomes his inner, self: a cartoon wild man.
+After Ipkiss's alter ego indirectly kills the friend of small time crime boss, Dorian Tyrel (Peter Greene),he wants the green-faced goon destroyed.Written by

 Ian Pugh <email@example.com>